i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/6-PWM-Motor-Speed/README.md

 ## Define and Initialize Peripheral
 * Set pin direction to output at register TRISB - Page 120
 * Set pin for digital I/O purpose at register ANSELB - Page 121
-  - PWM peripheral is digital output
+  - PWM peripheral is digital output.
 * Set alternate pin function control register APFCON at CCP1SEL to use RB0 - Page 111
 * Set pin direction to output at register TRISC - Page 125
-* Use macro to define motor direction can replace long register name in the code
+* Use macro to define motor direction can replace long register name in the code.

   ```
   #define motor_Left()        LATCbits.LATC3 = 1
   #define motor_Right()       LATCbits.LATC3 = 0
   ```
   ```
       // Pin for PWM
       TRISBbits.TRISB0 = 0;